Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Experiments

 \section{Experiments}

-} \commentmaor{ In this section, we conducted a series of experiments that evaluate our iterative query selection (IQS) method.
-Since IQS required a loss function that evaluates each generated query, we first measure the ability of the MRE measure to distinguish between relevant and irrelevant results (see Section~\ref{sec:mre_active_retrival_evaluation}).
-Then we will examine the MRE performance correlation to informative the prototype document.
-After evaluating the MRE, we will examine the performance of the IQS using the MRE as an active retrieval method for an opaque search engine (see Section~\ref{sec:hill_climbing_evaluation}).
-Finally, we evaluate the IQS's ability to find relevant queries for a prototype document without the user's help on an opaque search engine. }
+In this section, we describe a series of experiments that evaluate our iterative query selection (IQS) method.
+Since IQS required a loss function that evaluates each generated query, we first measure the ability of the WMD (word mover's distance) measure to distinguish between relevant and irrelevant results (see Section~\ref{sec:mre_active_retrival_evaluation}).
+Then we examine the WMD performance correlation to the informativeness of the prototype document.
+After evaluating the WMD, we examine the performance of the IQS using the MMD (mean WMD) as an active retrieval method for an opaque search engine (see Section~\ref{sec:hill_climbing_evaluation}).